dawidwozny/dawidwozny.github.io/_posts/2025-03-22-windows-2025-docker-wsl2.md

 ---

 # Intro
-There will be quite a few side topics in this post therefore will get straigh to the point and then elaborate on couple of things after.
+There will be quite a few side topics in this post therefore will list the main points first and then elaborate on couple of things after.
 What you could learn here is:
+* how to run Windows Server 2022 LTSC container on Windows Server 2025 LTSC with process isolation
-* how to run windows docker container with process isolation
+* how to run Windows Server 2025 LTSC container on Windows Server 2025 LTSC with process isolation
-* how to run linux docker container with WSL2
+* how to run MSSQL Linux docker container with WSL2
 * do all above on the same machine simultaneously
 * do it on GitHub action hosted agent windows-2025